-In one way of looking at it, governance is all about making decisions and implementing them – the decisions on how best to lead, manage and run, sometimes in a complex framework of many layers and levels where decision processes are handled.
+In one way of looking at it, governance is all about making decisions by the Seats of Power and implementing them – the decisions on how best to lead, manage and run, sometimes in a complex framework of many layers and levels where decision processes are handled.
 Perhaps it will help if we try to understand the processes by asking, who makes decisions and what governs decision making?
-To manage the answers properly, let us narrow down our focus on two basic units of the social structure – one at the nucleus of the structure – the family, and the other at the periphery – the Government.
+To manage the answers properly, let us narrow down our focus on two basic units of the social structure – one at the nucleus of the structure – the FAMILY, and the other at the periphery – the GOVERNMENT.

 The relationship between the Government and people is a matter of public scrutiny.
 But the same between the BO and the Government is mostly conducted and managed behind the scenes in private.
 Both the parties go to public however, but only through press releases – with materials they want public to know – not what the public want to know.
 Most of the times the approach works out well, but when people’s interests are sacrificed by such actions then the purpose of democracy envisioned by Abraham Lincoln (1809 – 1865) is defeated.